Akhil-L/SQL-Developer-Internship/Task2_Data_Insertion/README 2.md

 Practice using `INSERT`, `UPDATE`, `DELETE` commands in SQL and handling NULL values in different contexts.

 # What I Did
-- Populated tables: 'Categories', 'Authors', 'Members', 'Books', 'BookAuthors', 'Loans'
+- Inserted sample data into the tables: 'Categories', 'Authors', 'Members', 'Books', 'BookAuthors', 'Loans'
 - Used 'NULL' for missing 'email' and 'published year'
 - Updated missing 'ReturnDate' in 'Loans'
 - Deleted a specific record using 'WHERE'